vigna/epserde-rs/README.md

-If your code must work both with the original and the deserialized version, however, it must be written for a trait that is implemented by both types, like `AsRef<[usize]>`.
+If your code must work both with the original and the deserialized version, however, it must be written for a trait that is implemented by both types, such as `AsRef<[usize]>`.

 ## Example: Zero-copy structures

-You can define your own types to be zero copy, in which case they will work like `usize` in the previous examples.
+You can define your own types to be zero-copy, in which case they will work like `usize` in the previous examples.
 This requires the structure to be made of zero-copy fields, and to be annotated with `#[zero_copy]` and `#[repr(C)]`: